marionbarker/loopdocs/docs/browser/bb-update.md

     Most users will start at [How to Update or Rebuild](#how-to-update-or-rebuild):

-    * If currently using verion 3.2.3 or earlier, there are manual steps included to update to 3.4
+    * If currently using version 3.2.3 or earlier, there are manual steps included to update to 3.4
-    * If currently using verion 3.4.0 or later, builds are automatic but you still need to do some actions:
+    * If currently using version 3.4.0 or later, builds are automatic but you still need to do some actions:
         * Your *Apple Developer* account must be active
         * All agreements must be signed for your *Apple Developer* account
         * Once a year, you need to update [Renew Certificates](#renew-certificate)